AguaClara/SWOT/AguaClara Water Treatment Plant Design/Energy Dissipation and Velocity Gradients/EDR_G_Derivations.md

 <img src="https://github.com/AguaClara/CEE4540_Master/raw/master/AguaClara%20Water%20Treatment%20Plant%20Design/Energy%20Dissipation%20and%20Velocity%20Gradients/Images/Jet_centerline_EDR.png" width="400">

+Figure x.
+The centerline energy dissipation rate downstream from a round jet.
+The distance downstream is measured in units of jet diameters.
+The energy dissipation rate between the jet and 7 jet diameters is developing as the shear between the stationary fluid and the jet propagates toward the center of the jet and turbulence is generated.

 ### Plane jet
 Plane jets occur in hydraulic flocculators and in the sedimentation tank inlet jet system.
 We haven't been able to find a literature estimate of the maximum energy dissipation rate in a plane jet.
+Original measurements of a plane turbulent jet have been made by [Heskestad in 1965](http://dx.doi.org/10.1115/1.3627309) and it may be possible to use that data to get a better estimate of $\Pi_{JetPlane} $ from that source.

 $$\Pi_{\bar \epsilon}^{\epsilon_{Max}} = \frac{\varepsilon_{Max}}{\bar \varepsilon}$$

 $$\varepsilon_{Max} = \Pi_{JetPlane}  \frac{  \bar v_{Jet} ^3}{S_{Jet}}$$

+The maximum velocity gradient is thus

+$$G_{Max} = \bar v_{Jet}\sqrt{\frac{\Pi_{JetPlane} \bar v_{Jet}}{\nu S_{Jet}}}$$

 $$\bar v = \frac{Q}{SW}$$